-As per Sustainable Drainage Systems (SuDS) principles, management of surface water runoff during operation of the residential development has been built into the plans as detailed in section 3.2.1 Surface Water Design of this report.
+As per Sustainable Drainage Systems (SuDS) principles, management of surface water runoff during operation of the residential development has been built into the plans.
+This will involve using an attenuation tank located in the south-eastern of the site.
+All surface water runoff arising from the proposed development will be drained to this attenuation tank.
+The attenuation tank will have a catchment capacity of 562m is designed for a 100-year storm event.
+All storm water discharge will be directed through hydrocarbon interceptors, and grit sumps, before being directed to the storm water attenuation tank, which will in turn discharge via a hydro-brake flow control device to the existing stream.
 No impact from operational surface water runoff is predicted to occur.
 Therefore, there will be no impact on Cork Harbour SPA from operational surface water discharges.